 The survivors were rounded up and placed on reservations.
 Family separation was policy, and Indigenous American children were rounded up and placed into white controlled boarding schools to be miseducated.

 The land was given away cheaply to white settlers.
 We know that land is the basis of wealth, and much of the wealth of white America came from these land seizures.

 Eventually, the words of thanksgiving prayers involved the recognition and celebration of the colonists’ victory of “oppression” of the “heathen captives.”
 In other words, the Pilgrims actually tried to convince themselves that they were the ones being oppressed by the Indians, and were forced to fight back!

-As Black Conscious men and women, we know the truth: that Thanksgiving marks the beginning of one of the worst human injustices — the suppression, oppression, and near annihilation of the Native Indians.
-In one word:
+As Black Conscious men and women, we know the truth: that Thanksgiving commemorates the beginning of one of the worst human injustices — the suppression, oppression, and near annihilation of the Indigenous Americans.

 …Then observe this holiday for what it really should be: a day of mourning and remembrance for the countless millions who died so that white invaders and butchers could have the space to build their churches, bars, and shopping malls.
 This day should be used to reaffirm what should be America’s promise to itself…that never again would this country stain its hands with the blood of innocent indigenous for the sole purpose of acquiring land, resources, or out of pure bigotry.